bashup/.devkit/README.md

   Note: this applies only to `watch` and `watch+`; the `watch-reload` and `unwatch` commands only accept globs, and `unwatch-re` only accepts regexes.

 * Because reflex queues the changes it observes, and defaults to watching **everything** that isn't one of its common exclusion patterns, you can end up with infinitely looping rebuilds unless your build targets or test outputs are excluded from the watch rules that run them.
 You can use `unwatch` or `unwatch-re` to define global exclusion globs and/or regexes that will not trigger any `watch` rules (including `watch+` and `watch-reload` rules).

-#### shell-console

-The [shell-console](modules/shell-console) module implements a `dk.console` function to provide a `script/console` command that starts a bash subshell with the devkit API and all variables available -- a bit like dropping into a debugger for the `dk` command.
-This is particularly handy if you don't have or use `direnv`, as it basically gives you an alternative to typing `script/foo` or `.devkit/dk foo`: within the subshell you can just `dk foo`.

-To activate this in your project, add a `dk use: shell-console` line to your `.dkrc`, just like .devkit does.
-Running `dk console` or `script/console` will then enter a subshell.

 ### Modules for Python-Using Projects